Sports in Jammu and Kashmir: Under construction

 A new sports facility is under construction in south Kashmir’s Bijbhera.
 It is expected to be complete by 2021.
 Facilities include an "indoor stadium, a cricket ground of international standards, a football ground, hockey stadium, skating rink, cycle track, modular synthetic basketball court, volleyball and badminton courts."
 On 12 September 2020, the e-foundation stone of the 'Shri Arun Jaitley Memorial Sports Complex' was laid.
 On 19 September 2020, Suresh Raina, after meeting with the Lieutenant Governor, decided to set up cricket training academies in both Kashmir division and Jammu division.

 Jammu & Kashmir State Sports Council

-Set up in 1959, the Jammu & Kashmir State Sports Council objectives include promoting sports activities in the State among the student and non-student youth, creating and developing sports infrastructure in various parts of the State and providing financial assistance and grants.
-The Organisation is headed by the Chief Minister of Jammu and Kashmir and the Sports Minister as its President and Vice-President respectively.
-The Sports Council functions at State, Divisional and District level.
+Set up in 1959, the Jammu & Kashmir State Sports Council objectives include promoting sports activities in the state, creating and developing sports infrastructure, providing financial assistance and grants.
+The Organisation is headed by the Chief Minister of Jammu and Kashmir and the Sports Minister as its president.
+The council functions at state, divisional and district level.